allanger/wdio-test/README.md

 After this application is deployed, e2e tests will be automatically executed by a cronjob.

-Then the only thing that's missing is manual test run.
+Then the only thing that's missing is a manual test run.
 It can be done by creating a job from a cronjob

 ```shell
 # -- Kubectl example